 Section 16(a) of the Exchange Act requires the Company's directors and executive officers, and any persons who own more than 10% of the Company's common stock, to file reports of initial ownership of the Company's equity securities and subsequent changes in that ownership with the SEC.
-Based solely upon a review of Forms 3 and 4 and amendments thereto furnished to or filed with the SEC during 2020 and Forms 5 and amendments thereto filed with the SEC with respect to 2020, and written representations from the Company's reporting persons, the Company believes that its officers, Directors and beneficial owners have complied with all filing requirements under Section 16(a) applicable to such persons, except that Mr. Venturelli filed one late Form 4 relating to one transaction.
+Based solely upon a review of Forms 3 and 4 and amendments thereto furnished to or filed with the SEC during 2021 and Forms 5 and amendments thereto filed with the SEC with respect to 2021, and written representations from the Company's reporting persons, the Company believes that its officers, Directors and beneficial owners have complied with all filing requirements under Section 16(a) applicable to such persons.